Ustice/slack-api/README.md

 * `CommunicationError` - This error is thrown if the https request fails e.g. because of a network problem.
 * `SlackError` - If Slack returns an error, this error will be passed to the callback function as the first argument for error-handling.
-* `SlackServiceError` - If Slack returns a non-200 status code, this error will be passed to the callback function as the first argument for error-handling. `SlackServiceError` is different from `SlackError` because the Slack API returns a `200` status code for the kinds of errors identified by `SlackError`.
+* `SlackServiceError` - If Slack returns a non-200 status code, this error will be passed to the callback function as the first argument for error-handling.
+The error details are provided as a property on the error called `errorDetails`. `SlackServiceError` is different from `SlackError` because the Slack API returns a `200` status code for the kinds of errors identified by `SlackError`.

 ## Development and testing